Patrick Schmidt (footballer, born 1998)

 Patrick Schmidt (born 22 July 1998) is an Austrian professional footballer who plays as a forward for 2.
-Liga club Admira Wacker.
+Liga club First Vienna.

 Career

 After more than three seasons in the Admira Wacker first team, Schmidt joined Championship side Barnsley on 8 August 2019.
 He scored his first goal for Barnsley on 9 November 2019 against Stoke City.

 On 6 February 2021, Schmidt joined Austrian side SV Ried on loan for the remainder of the 2020–21 season.

 On 21 June 2021, he joined Esbjerg fB in Denmark on loan for the 2021–22 season.

 Schmidt rejoined his former side Admira Wacker on 17 June 2022, signing a two-year contract with an option for an additional year.

+On 17 June 2024, Schmidt moved to First Vienna on a two-year deal.